 Since the ACT is typically set lower and would be reached sooner than the ACL, using an ACT rather than the ACL as a trigger for AMs in the recreational sector may prevent an ACL overage.
 This more conservative approach, would likely help to ensure that recreational data uncertainties do not cause or contribute to excessive ACL overages for vulnerable species.
 Using recreational ACTs rather than the ACLs to trigger recreational AMs may not eliminate ACL overages completely; however, using such a strategy for the recreational sector may reduce the need to compensate for very large overages.
-Because the South Atlantic Council has not employed ACTs in its management strategy for the snapper grouper fishery, the biological effects of Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be biologically beneficial in that management would be adjusted to apply to two separate stocks of hogfish and; therefore, be responding to the best scientific information available about the target species.
+Because the South Atlantic Council has not employed ACTs in its management strategy for the snapper grouper fishery, the biological effects of Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be neutral.
+Compared to Alternative 1 (No Action), Preferred Alternatives 2 and 3 (and their respective sub-alternatives) would be adjusted to apply to two separate stocks of hogfish and; therefore, be responding to the best scientific information available about the target species.

 The Percent Standard Error (PSE) for the Georgia through North Carolina (GA-NC) stock of hogfish is 62.1% and the PSE for the Florida Keys/East Florida (FLK/EFL) stock is 20.5%.
 The South Atlantic Council has consistently chosen to specify recreational ACTs using a formula that incorporates the PSE in order to account for uncertainty in recreational landings estimates.
 However, recreational landings estimates for the GA-NC stock of hogfish are imprecise (and therefore have high PSEs) due to low MRIP intercepts that may result from low intercept rates of recreational divers.
 Hogfish are primarily harvested with spearfishing gear.
 Using the South Atlantic Council's existing ACT formula (Rec ACT = rec ACL(1-PSE) or 0.5, whichever is greater), would have resulted in setting the GA-NC recreational ACT at 50% of the recreational ACL.
-Given that the proposed recreational ACLs for the GA-NC stock of hogfish are low compared to status quo, the South Atlantic Council chose instead to establish the recreational ACT at 85% of the recreational ACL (Preferred Sub-alternative 3b to maintain consistency.
+Given that the proposed recreational ACLs for the GA-NC stock of hogfish are low compared to status quo, the South Atlantic Council chose instead to establish the recreational ACT at 85% of the recreational ACL (Preferred Sub-alternative 2b).
+For the FLK/EFL stock of hogfish, the South Atlantic Council selected Preferred Sub-alternative 3b to maintain consistency.